When an installment loan has amortizing interest, every payment you make brings you one step closer to getting out of debt entirely.

 Most folks like to keep things simple.
 And in that respect, short-term payday loans have amortized installment loans beat.
 Amortization schedules aren’t actually that complicated, but they can certainly seem that way.

 Then again, just because something’s simpler doesn’t mean it’s better.
 In cases like these, in fact, it just might be the opposite.
-To learn more about borrowing money when you have bad credit, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.